 The middle 1.5-litre '35 TFSI' petrol engine makes use of Audi’s ‘cylinder-on-demand’ system that shuts down two of the engine’s four cylinders during cruising in a bid to save fuel.
 This technology helps the Q2 to deliver overall economy of up to 47.9mpg, while emitting from 133g/km of CO2 dependent on trim level and specification.
-These are figures that, until recently, would have been the preserve of diesel-engined SUVs, with the added advantage of a smooth petrol hum and none of that characteristic diesel rattle.
+These are figures that, until recently, would have been the preserve of diesel-engined SUVs, with the added advantage of a smooth petrol hum, cheaper purchase and fuel prices and none of that characteristic diesel rattle.

 Do note, as ever, that the larger alloy wheels included with higher trim levels will adversely affect the Q2’s economy figures.

 The facelifted 1.5-litre 35 TFSI Sport petrol sits in insurance group 20, while the 2.0-litre 35 TDI diesel engine in S Line trim finds itself in group 23.
 These look a little high compared with the Nissan Juke and Renault Captur, which are in groups nine to 20.

 Audi’s standard three-year/60,000-mile warranty applies to the Q2 as it does other Audi models.
 This is about the minimum you should expect from a new-car warranty, although you’ll be able to extend the guarantee period for an extra year or two, at a cost of between £250-£600.

 As with other Audi models, the Q2 can follow one of two different service schedules, depending on how, and how much, it’s driven.
 Audi recommends annual servicing for low-mileage drivers who use their cars predominantly for short trips, while high-mileage users often benefit from variable servicing schedules, meaning services every two years or so are feasible.

 - NameSQ2 Quattro 5dr S Tronic